YangzlTHU/IStego100K/Steganalysis/GFR/README.md

 Matlab jpeg_toolbox

 # Feature extraction
 At the beginning of image steganalysis, first you need to extract the feature of images.
 Take feature extraction function GFR as an example.
 In the fuction F=GFR(IMAGE,NR,QF), there are three inputs.IMAGE means path to the JPEG image,QF means JPEG quality factor(can be either 75 or 95) and NR means unmber of rotations for Gabor kernel.
-The corresponding output F is extracted Gabor feature
+The corresponding output F is extracted Gabor feature.

 ## TRAINING
 The next step is training a classifier using function ensemble_training.
 In this function results=ensemble_training(Xc,Xs,settings),